 Students who use 12 or more months of Curricular Practical Training are ineligible to apply for Optional Practical Training.

-Please note that part-time CPT during the academic year is granted only one term at a time.
-Please also remember that students may NEVER work more than 20 hours per week during the academic year.
+Please remember that students may NEVER work more than 20 hours per week during the academic year.
 If you have an RA/TA or another 20 hour per week on campus job, CPT will not be allowed in addition.

 IMPORTANT: During the duration of both your studies and your CPT, you are required to inform both the ISO and DHS of any address change within 10 days.
 You may inform the ISO by updating your address on WEBSIS (websis.mit.edu) under the “SEVIS US Address” field.
 Failure to report an address change could result in the loss of your legal status in the US.